Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 There are two main ways this can work: Bonferroni Correction and False Discovery Rate.

 ### Bonferroni Correction
 The Bonferroni Correction affects the threshold by dividing the p value by the number of tests conducted.
-It is said to be strict which means that the threshold will be quite low.
+It is said to be strict which means that the threshold will be quite low [2].

 $$ pAdj = \frac{pValue}{n \text{(number of tests)}} $$

 ### False Discovery Rate
-False Discovery Rate lets the user choose which percent of significant would be false positives, so that we can narrow down which genes would be the most differentially expressed.
+False Discovery Rate lets the user choose which percent of significant would be false positives, so that we can narrow down which genes would be the most differentially expressed [2].

 $$FDR = \frac{mP}{\text{number of genes with p < P}}$$

 $$FDR = \frac{\text{number of false positives}}{\text{number of hits}}$$

-To convert this into a usable p-adjust (q-values), we can use the following code:
+To convert this into a usable p-adjust (q-values), we can use the following code [2]:

 ```R
 ## In R